andyatkinson/blog/_posts/2014-04-30-automated-daily-backup-solution-for-postgres.markdown

 end
 ```

-We have been running this a few days and it is working out well so far.
+This script has been running for a few days so far and is meeting our needs.